Little-Flower-171/C-2018/8/student.md

 #### Notes

-You can assume the requisitions are met.
+You can assume the requirements are met.

 ### 2. Input